Keyword Golden Ratio (KGR): why should you use it to improve your SEO?

 Find best allintitle results

-Find the number of websites whose titles exactly match the ones in the list
+Find the number of websites with titles exactly matching those in the list:

 Find best allintitle results